jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 ---
 ## Tasks
 1. Join the waiting list (make a reservation)
- * Fill in the input form (phone number & number of people in team)
- * Submit
- * Reservation information pops up, giving the url to the user
 2. Leave the waiting list (cancel reservation)
- * Click on cancel reservation button in user page
- * Fill in the last four four digits of phone number
- * Submit
- * A page confirming that the reservation has been cancelled shows up
 3. Check current position in waiting list (how many people are left)
- * By looking at the slider in user page, the user can get a hint of his relative poisiton in the watiing line

 ---
 ## Implementation Notes